Andreansx/Networking-lab/projects/13-school-network/readme.md

 I mean I think it may be 100Mbps only since that is a very old model.

 For example, we don't have to worry about oversubscription in the connections for projectors, since the content displayed during classes, is mostly made of static images, so the required bandwidth is actually very low, even when all teachers used the projectors at the same time.
-Also, the projectors, do not need a fast connection to the internet, because of course they do not use the internet at all.
+Also, the projectors do not need a fast connection to the internet, because of course they do not use the internet at all.

+One thing that I would also write here, is that one of the routers in the school's network, is a Cisco 2921 and from what I read in the datasheet for this model, is that it's maximum throughput is around 245Mbps.

+I know that we have a symmetrical 2Gbps fiber upstream connection to the ISP.

+And as you probably can see now, there is no way we will fully utilize that bandwidth, as long as most of the devices are behind that Cisco 2921.

+As for now (14th of October 2025), I don't really have anything more to write here.
+I'm waiting for the decision regarding if we are getting the CT5508 or not etc.

 ## Contact